-The atmospheric river has just delivered sufficient water for rafting on the South and Middle Forks of the American River in 2015!
+The atmospheric river is responsible for delivering sufficient water for rafting on the South and Middle Forks of the American River!
 What is an “atmospheric river”?
-How can we know what rafting flows will be like in 2015?
-How does this relate to California’s drought?
+How can we know what rafting flows will be like?
+How does this relate to whether California is in drought?
 If you are interested in the answers to these questions, read on!

 Understanding the patterns that determine California’s weather has been a subject of heated debate among whitewater boaters for decades.
 No one I know explained them better than Ken Brunges, one of the founders of Mother Lode, who understood that the precipitation that makes rafting possible on the Forks of the American River usually comes in 3 to 4 large storms each year.
 Miss one of these storms and it is a dry year, get an additional storm and it is a wet year.
 More than one in either direction means drought or flood.
 The point was that each storm is so large that the overall outcome in California is particularly uncertain and until the rainy season is completely over, huge errors in prediction can occur.
 One of the best examples of this phenomenon occurred in 1991 when a “critically dry” year suddenly became a “wet” year as several large storms rolled in during the famous “Miracle March”.